 Single boiler: One heating element for both brewing and steaming.
 Good for beginners, but you have to wait between brewing espresso and steaming milk.

 Portafilter: The handle-and-basket thing you pack with coffee grounds and lock into the machine.
+Getting the grind size right is critical for good espresso.

 The 5 Best Espresso Machines of 2026

-1. Breville (Sage in the UK) Bambino Plus : Best for Beginners
+1. Sage Bambino Plus: Best for Beginners

-Price: ~$500 | Best for: First espresso machine, small kitchens, quick workflow
+Price: ~£450 | Best for: First espresso machine, small kitchens, quick workflow

 It’s compact, approachable, and produces genuinely good espresso right out of the box.
 You’re not going to get competition-level shots from it, but you’re going to get way better espresso than you’ve ever made at home.
 And because it holds your hand through the trickier parts (like milk steaming), it’s genuinely fun to learn on.